sbilgic19/sbilgic19/README.md

 ### Hi there, I am Serkan Berk 👋

 - 👀 I’m interested in data science and artificial intelligence.
 - 🌱 I’m learning JavaScript, React.
+You can reach my react-portfolio website from here: https://sbilgic19.github.io/serkanberk/
 - 🔭 I’m currently working on self-development, leadership skills and design thinking.
 - 🤔 I’m looking for help with finding challenging tasks.
 - 💬 I love writing, discussing and teamwork!